What is New Hampshire famous for

 New Hampshire Fun facts and records

 What is New Hampshire famous for?
-A lot of cool stuff, as we have seen above, but it is also home to some fun facts and fascinating records.
+As we have seen above, there is a lot of cool stuff, but it is also home to some fun facts and fascinating records.
 Some of them are pretty well-known.
 Let’s check some of them:

-- The highest wind speed over land in the USA was recorded in Mount Washington, NH, in 1934.
+• The highest wind speed ever recorded over land in the USA was measured in Mount Washington, NH, in 1934.
 The wind gust registered 231 miles per hour.

-- The first wind farm in the USA was built in New Hampshire in 1908.
-It consisted of 20 wind turbines of 30 kilowatts each;
+• The first wind farm in the USA was built in New Hampshire in 1908.
+It consisted of 20 wind turbines, each with a capacity of 30 kilowatts.

 Click to learn what each state is famous for